noduslabs/natural-rhythm-ios/README.md

 This app was developed by [Dmitry Paranyushkin](https://paranyushkin.com/), the founder of [Nodus Labs](https://noduslabs.com).

-## Features
+## How to Use

+- Find a Moment
+- Open the App
-- Tap to Feel the Fractal
+- Tap to Feel the Rhythm
+- Synchronize with Natural Fractal Time Series

+## Benefits

+- Connect to nature
+- Increase resilience
+- Increase adaptivity
+- Increase sensitivity to different scales
-- Stop and Start the rhythm
+- Regenerate your body's natural rhythm

 ## Installation